HARVARD UNIVERSITY GROUP HEALTH PLAN

 WHO WILL FOLLOW THIS NOTICE:

-This notice applies to HUGHP HMO, HUGHP POS, HUGHP POS Plus, and HUGHP HDHP hereafter referenced to as “the Plan”.
-It applies to all HUGHP HMO, HUGHP POS, HUGHP POS Plus, and HUGHP HDHP employees and other persons under the direct control of the Plan.
+This notice applies to HUGHP HMO, HUGHP POS, and HUGHP POS Plus hereafter referenced to as “the Plan”.
+It applies to all HUGHP HMO, HUGHP POS, and HUGHP POS Plus employees and other persons under the direct control of the Plan.

 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION: